dodona-edu/dodona-edu.github.io/en/faq/accounts/index.md

 ## I get an error about linked accounts when I try to sign in, what should I do?

-Your Dodona account is linked to the way you login.
+Your Dodona account is linked to the way you log in.
 However, some schools use more than one way to log in.
 For example, they have both Smartschool and Microsoft 365.
 To prevent students from these schools from ending up with multiple accounts on Dodona, we can (manually) link multiple sign-in methods to a single school.

 When you sign in for the first time, we will check if your school already has an account with the same name or email that used a different login method.
 If this is the case, we will try to link the two accounts.
-To do this you will need to confirm your identity using the original sign-in method.
+To do this, you will need to confirm your identity using the original sign-in method.

 ## I have created a course for my students, but only some of them can see it.
 What is going on?